Abby Rovner, executive director

 Abby strongly believes in the mission of Horizons National and in the approach the program takes to strengthening elementary education, leveraging resources, and providing summer enrichment opportunities for underserved children.
 She feels fortunate to be building the first west coast Horizons program with the collaboration of the Mission and SFFS communities, and with the expertise and dedication of the program's talented and inspiring teachers and staff.

-Veronica oberholzer, development and communications associate
+Veronica oberholzer, development and communications coordinator

 blackberrie eddins, americorps vista

 Blackberrie Eddins is a native Californian who graduated from Johns Hopkins University in May with a B.S. in Biomedical Engineering.
 Outside of her academic pursuits, she was an active community member in Baltimore.
 Blackberrie previously served as the Operations and Projects Manager of Ready, Set, Design, an on-campus organization that hosts engineering events to get girls interested in STEM.
 She also coordinated with Baltimore community centers POWER House and UA House to provide arts programming as President of Art Brigade.
 In her free time Blackberrie enjoys reading or doing art projects.
 She is currently applying to medical school, and excited to spend her gap year working at Horizons in San Francisco!